metamx/zk-lock/README.md

 initializing the configuration and acquiring locks which are already locked.

 All locks are stored in a top level zookeeper folder `locks/`, can have an optional path prefix, and take a key argument which indicates the resource that should be locked.

+Locks must be explicitly released with the `unlock` method in order to allow other processes to obtain the lock. `unlock` will also close the zookeeper connection.

 ## Configuration
 `serverLocator: () => Promise<any>` serverLocator is a locator library such as [locators](https://github.com/metamx/locators),